aanatema/project-biome/README.md

 ## Credits

 Project created by Romane Boireau as part of the **RNCP level 6 qualification - Applications Designer and Developer**.

+## node_modules and .env issue

+During this year, I had personal issues that required my attention, so I neglected the project for several months and rushed its development in order to be able to present it on time.
+As a result, I did not pay enough attention to my pushes, and on some older branches you can see that the node_modules and .env are present.
+However, all sensitive information has been removed and changed to ensure the security of this project.
+This is something I will pay even more attention to in the future.

+Translated with DeepL.com (free version)